git-pull/tao-of-tmux/manuscript/01-thinking-tmux.md

 The above are just examples, but any general workspace you'd normally use in a terminal for any task can gain the benefit of you being able to persist it!
 That includes projects or repetitive efforts you'd multitask on.
+Later in the *[tips and tricks](#tips-and-tricks)* section, we will dive into specific flows you can start using right now.

 Q> ### Do tmux sessions persist after a system restart?
 Q>